XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 - For examples of how to implement that you can look at objects in the [`types` folder](../types/), such as `Amount`, `UInt8`, or `STArray`.

-3. Import your `definitions.json` file and `coreTypes` from the `types` folder, then use them to construct your own `XrplDefinitions` object.
+3. Import your `definitions.json` file to construct your own `XrplDefinitions` object.
 4. Pass the `XrplDefinitions` object whenever you `encode` or `decode` a transaction.
 5. If you added any new transaction types, you should create an `interface` for the transaction that extends `BaseTransaction` from the `xrpl` repo to use it with the functions on `Client` (See the below example of adding a new transaction type)